codebian/shift/README.md

 ## How-To

 1 .
 First you need to extract all the chemical shift from MD trajectory (or PDB files).
-You need at least to specify a PDB directory or a topology and a dcd file (don't forget to rename all the special residue like HS[EDP] to HIS).
+You need at least to specify a PDB directory or a topology and a dcd file (**don't forget to rename all the special residues like HS[EDP] to HIS**).
 Prediction from PDB files will use only one processor, so you don't have to use MPI.
 ```bash
 mpiexec -np 4 python shift.py -t topology.psf -d traj.dcd
 ```
 **Command line options**
 * -p/--pdb: directory with pdb files
-* -t/--top: topology file (pdb, psf).
-Don't forget to rename HS[EDP] to HIS
+* -t/--top: topology file (pdb, psf)
 * -d/--dcd: single trajectory of list of trajectories (dcd, xtc)
 * --pH: pH (default: 7.4)
 * --temperature: temperature (default: 7.4)
 * -i/--interval: used frames at this interval (default: 1)
 * -s/--shift: shift the resid number to match with Xray or experimental data (default: 0)

-2. And finally, compare them to experimental data
+2 .
+And finally, compare them to experimental data.
+It will compute the RMSD between the prediction and the experimental data and plot the secondary chemical shift along the sequence for each element (Ca, Cb, etc ...).
+Finally, if you want, you can plot the chemical shift distribution for each residue.
 ```bash
 python analyze.py -c obs.bmrb -h5 shiftx.hdf5 -d dssp.file
 ```
+**Command line options**
+* -c/--obs: BMRB file with experimental chemical shift
+* -h5: HDF5 file with the chemical shift
+* -d/-dssp: DSSP file to plot secondary structure on the plot (Default: None)
+* --distribution: if you wan to plot the chemical shift distribution for each residue (default: False)

 ## Citation
 1. Beomsoo Han, Yifeng Liu, Simon Ginzinger, and David Wishart.
 (2011) SHIFTX2: significantly improved protein chemical shift prediction.
 Journal of Biomolecular NMR, Volume 50, Number 1, 43-57. doi: 10.1007/s10858-011-9478-4.